nuodb/nuodb-helm-charts/stable/admin/README.md

 The purpose of this section is to detail how to provide alternate configuration files for NuoDB.

+There are two sets of configuration files documented:

+- [Admin Configuration for a Particular Deployment][1]
+- [Database Configuration for a Particular Deployment][2]

 Any file located in `admin.configFilesPath` can be replaced; the YAML key corresponds to the file name being created or replaced.

 | Key | Description | Default |